 Lake Wissota State Park is set within 1,062 acres of dense forest and open prairie overlooking the gorgeous Wissota Lake in Wisconsin.
-Located to the northeast of Chippewa Falls, this popular state park offers access to a lake, swimming beach, and miles and miles of hiking, biking and horse riding trails.
+Located to the northeast of Chippewa Falls, this popular state park offers access to a 6,300-acre lake, swimming beach, and miles and miles of hiking, biking, and equestrian trails.

-Campers can look forward to secluded campsites for both tents and RVs.
-Set on the edge of a 6,300-acre manmade lake with boat landing area, the campground is a great base for enjoying swimming, picnicking and boating in the summer, and snowmobiling, cross-country skiing and ice fishing in the winter.
+Campers can look forward to over 100 secluded campsites for both tents and RVs at the Lake Wissota State Park campgrounds.
+More than half of the campgrounds have electricity, so you won't have to worry about keeping your lights and fridge working.
+The campground, set on the edge of a humanmade lake with a boat landing area, is an ideal base for swimming, picnicking, and boating in the summer, and snowmobiling, cross-country skiing, and ice fishing in the winter.

 RV Rentals in Lake Wissota State Park

 Just 20 miles from Eau Claire to the southwest, 86 miles from Wausau to the east, and 100 miles from Minneapolis, MN to the west, Lake Wissota State Park is located in the northwestern portion of Wisconsin.